 MAYOR DE BLASIO, NYC PARKS AND COUNCIL MEMBER CHIN HONOR DR. SUN YAT-SEN WITH PERMANENT STATUE & PLAZA RENAMING IN COLUMBUS PARKMAYOR DE BLASIO, NYC PARKS AND COUNCIL MEMBER CHIN HONOR DR. SUN YAT-SEN WITH PERMANENT STATUE & PLAZA RENAMING IN COLUMBUS PAR

 Thursday, November 14, 2019

-In partnership with Council Member Margaret Chin and the Chinese Consolidated Benevolent Association (CCBA), Mayor Bill de Blasio and NYC Parks Commissioner William Castro joined Manhattan Borough President Gale Brewer; Council Member Peter Koo; Republic of China Overseas Community Affairs Council Minister Hsin-hsing Wu; Taipei Economic & Cultural Office of New York Ambassador Lily Hsu and members of the community to honor Dr. Sun Yat-sen on his birthday with a statue unveiling and renaming of the northern plaza at Columbus Park in Chinatown.
+In partnership with Council Member Margaret Chin and the Chinese Consolidated Benevolent Association (CCBA), Mayor Bill de Blasio and NYC Parks Manhattan Borough Commissioner William Castro joined Manhattan Borough President Gale Brewer, Council Member Peter Koo, Republic of China Overseas Community Affairs Council Minister Hsin-hsing Wu, Taipei Economic & Cultural Office of New York Ambassador Lily Hsu, and members of the community to honor Dr. Sun Yat-sen on his birthday with a statue unveiling and renaming of the northern plaza at Columbus Park in Chinatown.